-Sole arrabbiata with squash, cherry tomato, and basil salad
+Sole arrabbiata and squash-ribbon salad with tomatoes and basil

-This paleo and gluten-free spin on a coastal Italian classic takes only about 20 minutes to make but yields heady, complex flavors.
+This paleo and gluten-free spin on a coastal Italian classic takes only about 20 minutes to make but yields full, complex flavors.

 - 2 tablespoons sherry vinegar

-- 2 sole fillets (about 5 ounces each)
+- 2 wild sole fillets (about 5 ounces each)